dpi-tta-lessons/ruby-basics/content.md

 You'll learn more about `self` later, but for now just know:

-- If you don't write a receiver, Ruby uses `self` automatically.
+- If you don't write a receiver object, Ruby uses `self` automatically.
 - Inside the top level of your program, `self` is the `main` object.

 ## 9. Understanding the Syntax